zencart/documentation/content/user/first_steps/urls.md

 **Note:** If the setting [Skip 1-prod Categories]() is True, and there was only one product in category 5, this page would be skipped and the product info page would be shown directly.

+For a more complete list of pages, see [storefront pages - complete list](/user/storefront_pages/complete_list/).